-Apart from that a consulting project that I am working on is finally going live soon.
-Making both the excitement levels and the work load high :) and then there are travels.
+Apart from that, a consulting project that I am working on is finally going live soon.
+Making both the excitement levels and the work load levels are high!
+And then there are travels.
 The past couple of months have been so good to the travel that I am almost scared to write about them feeling I might jinx them.
 Hopefully you’ll hear more about the food I ate there on this blog and the general travel tales on the other.
 Hopefully soon.

 So here is the recipe.
 Methi khichdi is one of my most comforting foods ever.
 Combined with pickle, curd, salad and ghee there are very few meals that can match up to the comfort this provides.
-I also replace palak and other leaves in this recipe and the result is still stellar and the recipe is so simple making it perfect for those lazy evenings.
+I also replace palak and other leaves in this recipe and the result is still stellar.
+The recipe is so simple, which makes it perfect for those lazy evenings.
 Just like a delicious mixed millet khichdi 🙂

 Recipe – Methi Khichdi.